Program FAQs

 A service dog helps a person with a disability achieve independence.
 The dog reduces that person’s reliance on other people by doing tasks that the person either cannot do for him/herself or needs to ask for another person’s assistance to do.
 A service dog can give a person with a disability the support and confidence to travel outside the home independently, (re)join the workforce, or even just accomplish the everyday tasks of living.
 For example, a service dog can be trained to do tasks such as:

-- Provide balance support or assist his partner in sitting, standing, or walking
+- Provide balance support or assist their partner in sitting, standing, or walking

 - Retrieve items, open and close doors and cabinets, operate light switches and automatic door openers

-- Seek help for his partner in emergencies.
+- Seek help for their partner in emergencies.

 Can a Hero Dog be trained to assist a veteran or first responder with PTSD or other mental health conditions?

-It is possible that a Hero Dog can help you if there are specific ways in which a dog could be trained to perform actions that mitigate your disability.
-For example, if you become disoriented in a crowded room, the dog could be trained to lead you to an exit.
-If you have nightmares, the dog could be trained to wake you by turning on the lights or music in the room.
-Dogs can be trained to interrupt compulsive or stereotypic behaviors.
-Some dogs can be taught to recognize early signs of anxiety in their partners and to give an alert and thereby re-focus their partners, who can then use strategies they have been taught to cope with the situation.
+A Hero Dog can help you if there are specific ways in which a dog could be trained to perform actions that mitigate your disability.
+For example, dogs can be taught to recognize early signs of anxiety in their partners and to give an alert and thereby re-focus their partners, who can then use strategies they have been taught to cope with the situation.
+They can also be trained to wake you up from nightmares, provide grounding support, or interrupt compulsive or stereotypic behaviors.
 However, please be aware that a Hero Dog (or any service dog) is never trained to protect or defend its partner, and is expected to be friendly toward all people when in public.
 This is for your safety as well as that of the public.
 If you should need emergency medical assistance, rescue personnel must be able to approach and assist you without fear of your service dog interfering.

 PLEASE NOTE: If you are requesting assistance from a service dog for PTSD or other mental health condition: